|

 inexperienced administrators.

-Class Size Matters research on
+Class Size Matters research on Class

-Class Size presents some of the latest
+Size presents some of the latest articles on

-articles on both the short term and
+both the short term and long term effects on

-and even health.
-Great Schools in their
+Great Schools in their article

 How Important is Class Size, the

-University of California's Research's Article
+University of California's Research's

 The Class Size Debate: What the Evidence